The Chimney Hill Story

 What We Did

-After closing, we increased occupancy from 85% to 95% almost immediately with better management.
+After closing, we increased occupancy from 85% to 95% almost immediately with more attentive management.
 Ultimately, we were able to increase NOI by over 80%, and this allowed us to refinance the original CMBS debt with new FNMA debt on more favorable terms in 2016.
 The refinancing returned 100% of initial equity capital plus a significant tax-deferred profit.
 Most important, we accomplished these results in a tertiary Midwest market that many thought was stagnant. in 2023, we refinanced again and returned another multiple of initial capital.
 We continue to own this asset and we see continued opportunities for NOI growth in the future from interior and exterior upgrades.
+To date, Chimney Hill has generated a 23.85% simple per annum return.

 Epilogue